On the convergence of arithmetic orbifolds: Convergence of congruence and maximal lattices

 \subsubsection{Unit groups of quaternion algebras}

 We recall for the reader's convenience, and for fixing notation, the description of the maximal lattices in an arithmetic commensurability class in $G_\infty=\SL_2(\CC)$.
 For details we refer to the book \cite{MR}.
 Such classes are in correspondance with certain quaternion algebras.
-We restrict in what follows to lattices defined over quadratic or cubic fields we will only need to consider quaternion algebras defined over quadratic or cubic fields.
+We restrict in what follows to lattices defined over quadratic or cubic fields, hence we will only need to consider quaternion algebras defined over quadratic or cubic fields.
 Moreover, in the cubic case we need only consider fields which have only one real place and algebras which ramify at that place.
 Fix a field $F$ and a quaternion algebra $A/F$ satisfying to the requirements above; then the classification of quaternion algebras implies that there exists a set $S$ of places of $F$ not containing its complex place, containing the real place if $F$ is cubic, and of even cardinality, such that $A$ is isomorphic over $F$ to the unique quaternion algebra whose ramification locus is exactly $S$.

-Suppose we are in this setting; we let $\G=\SL_1(A)$ be the $F$-algebraic group defined by the units of norm 1 in $A$, and at each place $v\not\in S$ (including the complex place) we fix an isomorphism $I_v:\G(F_v)\cong\SL_2(F_v)$ and we put\footnote{This is equivalent to choosing a vertex of the Bruhat--Tits tree $X_v$ and an adjacent edge in $X_v$, and taking $K_v,K_{0,v}$ to be the stabilizers in $\G(F_v)$ of this vertex and edge respectively.}
+Suppose we are in this setting; we let $\G=\SL_1(A)$ be the $F$-algebraic group defined by the units of norm 1 in $A$, and at each place $v\not\in S$ (including the complex place) we fix an isomorphism $I_v:\G(F_v)\cong\SL_2(F_v)$ and we put\footnote{This is equivalent to choosing a vertex of the Bruhat--Tits tree $X_v$ and an adjacent edge in $X_v$, and taking $K_v,K_{0,v}$ to be the stabilizers in the action of $\G(F_v)$ on $X_v$ of this vertex and edge respectively (see for example \cite[II.1.3]{Serre_arbres}).}

 For each finite set of places $T\subset V_f-S$ we define a compact-open subgroup of $\G(\Ade_f)$ as follows:

 We finally define: